rss logo

 root@debian:~# kadmin -p kdcadmin/admin@STD.LOCAL Authenticating as principal kdcadmin/admin@STD.LOCAL with password.
 Password for kdcadmin/admin@STD.LOCAL: $superKDC$2000 kadmin: ktadd nfs/debian.std.local Entry for principal nfs/arch.std.local with kvno 3, encryption type aes256-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab.
 Entry for principal nfs/arch.std.local with kvno 3, encryption type aes128-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab. kadmin: exit

-• Reboot host:
+• Restart host:

 [root@arch ~]# reboot

-• Mount nfs share to /mnt:
+• Mount the nfs share on /mnt:

 [root@arch ~]# mkdir /mnt/nfs [root@arch ~]# mount -t nfs -o sec=krb5p nfs.std.local:/nfs /mnt/nfs/

-• Ask for a Kerberos ticket:
+• Request a Kerberos ticket:

 [user@arch ~]$ kinit nfsuser@STD.LOCAL Password for nfsuser@STD.LOCAL: NFScher$$

-• Check the Kerberos ticket status:
+• Check Kerberos ticket status:

 [user@arch ~]$ klist Ticket cache: FILE:/tmp/krb5cc_1000 Default principal: nfsuser@STD.LOCAL Valid starting Expires Service principal 09/21/2022 18:12:01 09/22/2022 04:12:01 krbtgt/STD.LOCAL@STD.LOCAL renew until 09/22/2022 18:11:39 09/21/2022 18:12:03 09/22/2022 04:12:01 nfs/nfs.std.local@STD.LOCAL renew until 09/22/2022 18:11:39